jacdtaylor/startup/conflictText.md

 Hello There.
-This is a test for this
+This is a test for our great conflict assignment